loreanvictor/tmplr/README.md

 - `filesystem.scopedir`: The name of the scope directory.

 The root directory, `filesystem.root`, is where the recipe file is located.
 This is also the addrerss which all relative addresses in the recipe are interpreted relative to.
 The scope of the recipe, `filesystem.scope`, is where the recipe can access (read/write).
-The scope can differn from the root when a recipe is called by another recipe (via [run](#run) or [use](#use) commands).
-The called recipe has the same scope to the caller recipe, though their roots might differ.
+The scope can be differnt from the root: when a recipe is called by another recipe (via [run](#run) or [use](#use) commands), the called recipe has the same scope to the caller recipe, though their roots might differ.

 <br/>